The fees to watch out for when buying a house

 While it’s not mandatory, contents insurance is usually a good idea too.
 This protects all your possessions against loss, theft or damage.

 In both cases, the costs will vary depending on the level of cover you need, and the value of your property.
+You can find out more about home insurance here.

 Mortgage protection